opencog/atomspace/README.md

 =======================
-The AtomSpace is a mashup of a large variety of concepts from mathematical logic, theorem proving, graph theory, database theory, type theory and knowledge representation.
+The AtomSpace is a mashup of a large variety of concepts from mathematical logic, theorem proving, graph theory, database theory, type theory, model theory and knowledge representation.
 Its hard to provide a coherent overview without throwing around a lot of "big words" and "big concepts".
-We're trying to get a lot of things done, here, and there's no particularly simple or effective way of doing it without a lot of foundational theory.
+We're trying to get a lot of things done, here, and there's no particularly simple or effective way of explaining it without a lot of foundational theory.

 ### Atom Types